 Max Hydration Method (MHM) has become popular among naturals over the last few years.
 This method was designed for natural hair that tends to become too dry even after being moisturized.
 The purpose of this method is to bring moisture to your natural curls and keeping the moisture locked in.
 It is mostly targeted at those with type 4 hair because such hair types have the most difficulty holding and keeping moisture.

 What is the Max Hydration Method?
 Max Hydration Method is a 5 step method that is done continuously for a week to deeply moisturize your hair, improving the luster and manageability of hair.
 This method also results in more defined curls which are perfect for Wash and Go’s and reducing frizz.

-The reason why some naturals have problems creating defined curls is because of lack of moisture.
-This thought is not without much debate as it is perceived to paint a picture of what beautiful healthy hair is supposed to look like, especially among type 4c naturals who struggle to fit the popular standard that is considered appealing.
 Some people believe that the MHM feeds into the natural hair type desirability, which means that looser hair patterns receive more love in the natural hair community than tighter or nonexistent curl patterns.

 Your hair needs lots of moisture.
 MHM positions your hair in the best possible way to receive the most moisture into your delicate strands.
 Without moisture, hair is likely to experience breakage.
 MHM clarifies your hair and opens the cuticle so that water and nutrients can reach the shaft.
 This method also works for those transitioning from dyed hair and relaxed hair to natural hair.